bradleyhop/frontend-mentor-github-user-search-app/README.md

   thread helped me to determine what I needed and how to implement the Ocktokit api.
 - [Using custom html attribute and CSS variables to set color theme](https://dev.to/ananyaneogi/create-a-dark-light-mode-switch-with-css-variables-34l8) - I used this article as a launch point in implementing dark and light themes for the app.
+- [Serving the static site on GitHub Pages using gh-pages](https://www.npmjs.com/package/gh-pages) - I always forget how to serve the app build from a subtree, so like most challenges I find -- there's a npm package for that ;) For my use case, I only need to install and save the package, and then add `"deploy": "npm run build && gh-pages --dist 'dist' --branch 'release'"` under the `"scripts"` object in my package.json file.

 ## Author